-Implementation and Update of System Resiliency Actions
+7.5.1 Implementation and Update of System Resiliency Actions

-The Enrollee shall implement its System Resiliency Actions immediately after System Resiliency Actions are identified and, at minimum:
+The Enrollee shall implement its System Resiliency Actions after System Resiliency Actions are identified and, at minimum:

 Incorporate its System Resiliency Actions into its Sewer System Management Plan during each 5-year Sewer System Management Plan update, and

-Immediately implement the System Resiliency Actions per corresponding schedule.
+Implement the System Resiliency Actions per corresponding schedule.

 The System Resiliency Actions incorporated into the Sewer System Management Plan must be reviewed by operation and maintenance personnel prior to the local governing board approval and Legally Responsible Official certification of the corresponding Sewer System Management Plan update.